 I visited LoveThyBeast’s flagship store recently.
 (It’s not in Brooklyn.
 They jumped across the river to establish a foothold in Manhattan.)
 While all the products there were really great, I fell in love with the originals: the totes!
 Also check out her newest line of leashes and collars.
 I saw them at the NY Now show and I liked them a lot.

 The store is located at 300 East 5th Street, between First and Second Avenues in the East Village.
 And to shop online, click here.

 Found My Animal

 There’s one company from Brooklyn whose products are seemingly ubiquitous: Found My Animal.
-Bodhi has a Found My Animal leash (It’s a beautiful, vibrant orange!
-Check it out here.)
+Bodhi has a Found My Animal leash.
 I also think it’s safe to say I’ve seen their products in pretty much every high-end pet shop I’ve ever visited.
 I’ve even seen Found My Animal gear at West Elm, CB2, and The Standard Hotel in Miami Beach.

 Check out Found My Animal’s full product line on their website.

-And for more products from companies that started in Brooklyn check out: BTW Ceramics (bowls); Waggo (full line of products); Bau Hound (apparel); Citizen x Hound (collars and leashes); and Howl and Hound (bandanas.)
+And for more products from companies that started in Brooklyn check out: BTW Ceramics (bowls); Waggo (full line of products); and Citizen x Hound (collars and leashes.)
 And if you Urban Doggers know of any more Brooklyn-based companies, let me know in the comments below.